-Some hunting districts have more than 1 option for a permit—for instance, HD 631 offers 1 for archery only and 1 for general season only, while HD 380 offers 1 for archery and the general season.
-Some permits—like those offered for deer in HDs 213 and HD 298—also are valid in more than 1 hunting district.
+Some elk hunting districts have more than 1 option for a permit—for instance, HD 631 offers 1 for archery only and 1 for general season only, while HD 380 offers 1 for archery and the general season.
+Some deer permits—like those offered in HDs 213—also are valid in more than 1 hunting district.

 Note: You must list all 5 digits in a permit area on your application.
 Failure to list all 5 will result in an invalid permit choice.